jenamoradoc/news_app_challenge/README.md

 * By David Enamorado on May 21th

 # Description
-News app challenge based on the requires from [FUDO](https://fu.do/es-ar/), this app uses ReactJS, Tyoescript & Vite.
+News app challenge based on the requires from [FUDO](https://fu.do/es-ar/), this app uses ReactJS, Typescript & Vite.

 # Setup Requirements
 * Web Browser (Chrome or Firefox)